 The initial objectives of the project were:

-During the second year of the study (August 2013–July 2014), these objectives were expanded to also address the following questions:
+These objectives were expanded in 2014 to also address the following questions:

 Four Ecological Acoustic Recorders (EARs; autonomous recorders) were deployed in August 2012 and refurbished approximately every 2 months.
 The units were initially deployed in pairs and programmed to achieve continuous monitoring by operating on alternating 50% duty cycles.
 The EARs sampled at a rate of 50 kHz for 180 seconds (3 min) every 360 seconds (6 min), providing approximately 25 kHz of Nyquist bandwidth recording at a 50 percent duty cycle.
 This bandwidth is sufficient to detect signals (whistles and the low frequency end of clicks) from bottlenose dolphins (Tursiops truncatus) and other delphinid species potentially occurring in the area that produce signals at frequencies less than 25 kHz; however, harbor porpoise (Phocoena phocoena) clicks, with center and peak frequencies of 130 to 140 kHz (Goodson and Sturtivant 1996), are above the recording range of these EARs.

 Individual units within each pair were located approximately 1 km apart.
 Units A and B were placed in 13 m and 14 m water depths respectively and approximately 1 km from a location that is considered to be the ‘epicenter’ of MINEX training activity.
 This is a search field location where the majority (approximately 95 percent) of MINEX detonations is expected to occur each year.
 Units C and D were deployed in 15 m and 16 m water depth respectively, approximately 5 km to the south-southeast of EARS A and B, near another mine search field area.